Explore Other Industries

 Minister for Innovation, Australia

 India has been strengthening its position in research through investment.
-National Research and Development (R&D) expenditure has increased in India to around US$ 40 billion by 2014.
 India‘s R&D globalisation and services market is expected to reach US$ 38 billion by 2020.
 More than one-third of the top 1,000 global R&D spenders have centres in India.
-Going forward, India’s investment in R&D sector is expected to rise from 0.8 per cent of Gross Domestic Product (GDP) to reach 2.4 per cent of GDP in 2034.
+The Government of India is extensively promoting research parks technology business incubators (TBIs) and (RPs) which would promote the innovative ideas till they become commercial ventures.

 Loading blogs ...